bignerdranch/Freddy/README.md

 }
 ```

 After we load in the data, we create an instance of `JSON`, the workhorse of this framework.
 This allows us to access the values from the JSON data.
-Here, we access the `"success"` key, and also use computer properties to access the value as a bool.
+Here, we access the `"success"` key, and also use computed properties to access the value as a bool.
 You can read more about these computer properties on the wiki [here](https://github.com/bignerdranch/bnr-swift-json/wiki/Computed-Properties).
 This returns a `Result` type that can be checked for `.Success` or `.Failure`.

 Now, let's look an example that parses the data into a data class: